Foreign Affaires

 Foreign Affaires is a 1935 British comedy film directed by and starring Tom Walls.
 It also features Ralph Lynn, Robertson Hare, Norma Varden and Cecil Parker.
 The screenplay is by Ben Travers, and the cast included cast members from the Walls and Travers Aldwych Farces.

 Plot

-The film is set on the French Riviera where two hard-living British spongers become mixed up in illegal gambling.
+The film is set on the French Riviera where two hard-living British spongers become mixed up in illegal gambling and a scam in which wealthy gamblers' jewels are replaced with fakes.